 are precisely those that will beckon us to follow their heroes along the Road; that will embody for us the true nature of good and evil, virtue and vice, and then challenge us to engage in the struggle between the two; that will open our eyes and ears to that sacramental faerie magic that we so often miss.
 (187)

-There Is More Faërie to Reality Than We See
+More Faërie to Reality Than We See

 It is a great, sad, tragic irony that we so often miss the true magic.
 This world pulses with the glory of God shining out in all that he has made (Romans 1:20) and the written word contains “precious and very great promises” (2 Peter 1:4) of incredible magnitude, but we are often so dull to it all.
 The pervasiveness of our sinful depravity causes us to live so much of our days in a small jail cell of self-obsession.